 Transformations are an incredibly useful tool to affect the final output of a unified dataset without having to individually transform each of the sources before ingesting them into Tamr.
 Transformations can be applied to all records in the unified dataset, or records from specific input datasets (but will not change the input datasets themselves).
 Transformations will not alter input datasets directly.
-Transformations can be accessed from the Unified Dataset tab.
+Locate transformations on the Unified Dataset tab.

 Transformations operate on one dataset at a time and each transformation produces a new dataset from the current dataset.

 On the Unified Dataset page, there is a Show Transformations button on the right hand side.
 Click this to display a pull-out menu, where transformations can be added.

 To begin adding transformations, simply click the Add Transformation button.

 Transformations can be applied to records from specific input datasets, or to records from the unified dataset after the input datasets have been unioned.
 When the input datasets are unioned, the attributes are converted to the data type associated with that unified attribute (default of array[string]).

 You can collapse or expand the two sections, and add a transformation directly to each section.
 You may also drag a transformation across the open sections to change the scope.
 If you add a transformation in the Input Datasets section, you will see "For records from __ datasets" in the bottom left corner.
 Clicking on this text allows you to choose which datasets will have transformations applied to their records.
 One or more datasets can be chosen.

 Once a transformation is written, you can use the Preview all button in the transformations panel to view a preview of the transformation.
 If the transformation violates any rules, you will receive an error message explaining why it failed.
 This preview is a way to test transformations without affecting the entire dataset; you can iterate and improve your transformations quickly, viewing the results as you go before you save any changes.